hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 **Method invocations** (e.g., `array.forEach(processElement)`) rely upon implicit context that resolves to the object that holds the method.

 ## 10. Higher-order functions

+Higher-order functions are also first-class values.
+A function that accepts one or more arguments that are themselves functions is a higher-order function.
+A function that returns a function is a higher-order function.

+All JavaScript functions are first-class values.
+Therefore, all higher-order functions are also first-class values.

 JavaScript has first-class functions that have the following characteristics: